 Ben Sadler has successfully completed a BSc in Computer Games Technology and has also completed his MSc in Computer Animation, building an entire Masters round the utilisation of motion capture in emergent technologies.
 He has used his prior knowledge of martial combat to help build and design a protocol specifically for the capture of historically accurate motion capture.

 When asked about the course, Ben says, "it's was a fantastic opportunity to see the complete process of creating characters for games and film, from concept art all the way through to a walking animated model, with diffuse, texture, normal maps, etc. It's the most satisfying feel when you can see the finished product, actually working".

-After George completed his very successful placement year where he was running the Mocap studio, he entered his final year of study on the BSc Computer Animation course.
-This is now completed and he is working for 'The Imaginarium Studios'.
+After George completed his very successful placement year where he was running the Mocap studio (2014), he entered his final year of study on the BSc Computer Animation course.
+This is now completed and he is working for 'The Imaginarium Studios' as Unreal Technical Artist.
 During his time with us he further developed our abilities with Motionbuilder and created additional asset for us to use in demos' and production pipelines.

 Raquel Stokes (nee Moreira)

 Raquel Moreira was born in Lisbon on the 28th of March 1991 and later moved to Tomar where she finished College.

 In Portugal she forms part of a freelance production team working as an editor, compositor, producer and first assistant.
 Ent( r)e is her first Short-film, released in late March 2013.

 In 2011 she was accepted into the 2nd year at University of Portsmouth on the BSc (Hons) Computer Animation.